How to find out if you're the beneficiary of a life insurance policy

 "We are obligated to honor the terms of life insurance contracts, and anyone with questions about a policy should contact the company that issued it," says Whit Cornman of the American Council of Life Insurers (ACLI), an industry trade group.

-But if you’re unsure whether you’re the beneficiary of a life insurance policy, you may be at a dead end if you don’t have a copy of the policy or know which company issued it.
+But if you’re unsure whether you’re the beneficiary of a lost life insurance policy, you may be at a dead end if you don’t have a copy of the policy or know which company issued it.

 The ACLI has a number of tips for those who think they might be due money from life insurance policies.